Postorder Traversal

 left nor right subtrees, we call visit(n(c)).

-This finishes the call postorder_traverse(right_subtree: n(a))
+This finishes the call postorder_traverse(right_subtree: n(a)).
+All

-that's left to do is call visit(node: n(a))
+that's left to do is call visit(node: n(a)).

 Summarizing, the traversal sequence for a binary tree of order is: